Children don’t come with instructions…

 - Increase parent and caregiver confidence by providing child development information from credible sources.

 - A circle of support!
-Connections partners with childcare centers, medical resources, parent programs, and preschools to surround your child with the support they need by keeping everyone involved with your child aware of their development.
+Connections partners with childcare centers, medical resources, parent programs, and preschools to surround your child with people who are aware of their development.
 Partners include: Helen Devos Children’s Hospital, Appletree Early Care and Preschool, and ELNC Preschool and Parent Programs.

 - Trained professionals to talk with if you have questions or concerns.